 Exceptionally, if you are undertaking an unpaid placement with a hospital, local health authority related to childcare or a prison, then you may be entitled to claim the full support of increased loan and maintenance grant.
 Please contact Student Finance if you think your placement may apply to one of the above.

 If you are joining us from Wales, Scotland or Northern Ireland, please see the relevant funding bodies for details of Maintenance support.

 Students from the Channel Islands and Isle of Man

-Students from the Channel Islands and Isle of Man are subject to different funding arrangements to mainland UK students, and are not eligible for the Maintenance Loan, BU Maintenance Bursary or BU Hardship Fund.
+Students from the Channel Islands and Isle of Man are subject to different funding arrangements to mainland UK students, and are not eligible for the Maintenance Loan, BU Maintenance Bursary or BU Financial Support Fund.

 For information on the support available for tuition fees and living costs, you should contact your island education offices:

 Applying for your funding

 You can apply for your funding from early in 2019 (usually February) and we recommend that you do so as soon as possible.
 This enables your funding authority to make a decision about the value of your loans and ensures you will receive your money at the start of term.

 Your student loan will usually be paid once you have enrolled, but can take a week or two to come through after the start of term, so it’s sensible to budget for this.